jpedakal/mongoDB_All_Concepts/replication/basic.md

 * This includes time required to mark the primary as unavailable and call and complete an election.
 * You can tune this time period by modifying the `settings.electionTimeoutMillis` replication configuration option.
 * Factors such as network latency may extend the time required for replica set elections to complete, which in turn affects the amount of time your cluster may operate without a primary.
 These factors are dependent on your particular cluster architecture.
-* Lowering the `electionTimeoutMillis1 replication configuration option from the default 10000 (10 seconds) can result in faster detection of primary failure.
+* Lowering the `electionTimeoutMillis` replication configuration option from the default 10000 (10 seconds) can result in faster detection of primary failure.
 * However, the cluster may call elections more frequently due to factors such as temporary network latency even if the primary is otherwise healthy.
 This can result in increased rollbacks for w : 1 write operations.